Calgarians invited to attend official naming ceremony for Reconciliation Bridge

 There is will also be a parking ban on Riverfront Avenue S.E. from 3 Street S.E. to Confluence Way S.E.
 Signage will be placed for all parking bans.

-To allow for event set up, there will be no access to Reconciliation Bridge after 11:30 a.m.
-To take part in the walk, please gather on the north side of the bridge just before 1:00 p.m.
+There will be no access to Reconciliation Bridge after 7 a.m.
+Citizens wishing to take part in the walk are asked to gather on the north side of the bridge just before 1:00 p.m.